 Summer Festivals in Bali

-August 17 denotes Indonesia’s Independence Day – expect walking schoolchildren in the roads and that kind of thing.
-Surf-disapproved of explorers should hit up Padang Beach, where worldwide surf rivalries occur in August.
+August 17 denotes Indonesia’s Independence Day – expect walking schoolchildren on the roads and that kind of thing.
+Surf-disapproved explorers should hit up Padang Beach, where worldwide surf rivalries occur in August.

 Fall Festivals in Bali